 The contemporary prescription for precarity under neoliberalism is apparently more precarity: to 'hustle harder' and take on additional jobs in your downtime, from running your own business to trying to squeeze a supplementary living out of exploitative platform capitalism.

 Side by side, these parallel formulations suggest how the idea of an entrepreneurial and self-directed artist has been used to sell a false idea of freedom both in and out of the 'art world.'
 A feedback loop has been set up between this neoliberal idea of the artist and the precarious worker as an entrepreneur, with each continuing to reinforce the other.

-79% said that they did not earn enough from their art practice to live on

-40.5% indicated that they have an additional PAYE job (55.4% within the art sector, and 44.6% outside of the art sector)
+- 79% said that they did not earn enough from their art practice to live on - 40.5% indicated that they have an additional PAYE job (55.4% within the art sector, and 44.6% outside of the art sector)

 The responses to the AUE membership survey reflect what we see across the 'art world' - that artists are trying many different ways to cobble together sustainable and secure livelihoods, but none of these are functioning within a broken system.
-Many members indicated that they engage in a variety of more or less intermittent at the engage in a variety of more or less intermittent artisted artists", freelance work to plug the gaps in their low arts Council England, 9. incomes from their practice, often alongside steadier PAYE jobs as well.
+Many members indicated that they engage in a variety of more or less intermittent freelance work to plug the gaps in their low incomes from their practice, often alongside steadier PAYE jobs as well.
 For the median artist, the prescription of a 'portfolio lifestyle' as a solution to a lack of artistic income clearly isn't working well enough to guarantee meeting even the basic benchmark of a minimum wage.

 Historically, formal lecturing contracts in art schools and universities, as well as more intermittent visiting artist and lecturer opportunities, have been a core part of the 'portfolios' many artists build.
 Successive cuts to jobs across further and higher education, along with the specific erosion of arts teaching from secondary school upwards, have decimated and precarised jobs and opportunities across the sector, making this option for attempting to find a stable income all the more scarce.
-Susan Jones noted in 2020 that the number of artists able to rely on this route has dropped by almost two thirds over the preceding 35 years.46 intermittent, and peripatetic days of work across various institutions than rapidly disappearing and casualised lecturing contracts.
+Susan Jones noted in 2020 that the number of artists able to rely on this route has dropped by almost two thirds over the preceding 35 years.46